WORDS BY STEPHEN YU

 Lightly rub the acetone-soaked cloth around the whole surface of the sole.

 2) Remove Sole

-While it is possible to dye soles while they’re still attached to the shoe, there’s a risk you’ll have some color transfer onto the material of the uppers.
+While it is possible to dye soles while they’re still attached to the shoe, there’s a risk you’ll have some colour transfer onto the material of the uppers.
 For the best results, we suggest you remove the soles.
-To find out exactly how to do this, don’t miss the upcoming episode 5 of our tutorial series, which will teach you how to perform a sneaker sole swap including removal of the sole and how to reattach it to the uppers.
+To find out exactly how to do this, don’t miss the upcoming episode 5 of our tutorial series, which will teach you how to perform a trainer sole swap including removal of the sole and how to reattach it to the uppers.

-Custom-Dyeing Your Sneaker Soles With Coffee: Dyeing
+Custom-Dyeing Your Trainer Soles With Coffee: Dyeing

 Carefully fill your container with coffee.

 Dip the sole in your container of coffee, then use your weighted object to ensure it remains fully submerged.